scala-native/scala-native/docs/user/native.rst

 Scala Native code can include the annotation ``@link("z")`` for example that says link with the ``z`` library.
-The compiler will add a link option for this library to the linking phase of the build if the code with the annotation is used.
+The compiler will add a link option ``-lz`` for this library to the linking phase of the build if the code with the annotation is used.
 See :ref:`interop`, `Linking with native libraries` section for more information.